Why you can trust Tom's Guide

-Even a year since its release, the Galaxy S10 offers superfast performance and a beautiful display, with a less distracting camera cutout than on the larger, pricier S10 Plus.
+Even more than a year since its release, the Galaxy S10 offers superfast performance and a beautiful display, with a less distracting camera cutout than on the larger, pricier S10 Plus.
 I also love that the S10 offers my favorite feature, Wireless PowerShare.
 That means you don't have to splurge on the priciest Galaxy to reverse-charge all of your devices.

 Apple and Google's latest flagships sport better cameras, depending on whether you prefer more dramatic or more natural shots.
 And if you want longer battery life, the S10 Plus is a better bet, provided you can handle a larger, 6.4-inch screen.
 We do prefer the S10 to the value-priced OnePlus 6T, based on our face-off.